Introduction to Transformers: an NLP Perspective: Summary

 \item \textbf{Theoretical Analysis}.
-Although Transformers have shown strong empirical results in various fields, their theoretical aspects have received relatively less attention compared to the extensive research on model improvement and engineering.
-This is not a specific problem for Transformers, but a common problem for the NLP and machine learning communities.
-In response, researchers have made attempts to analyze Transformers more deeply.
-One way is to view Transformers as deep neural networks and interpret them via mathematical tools.
-For example, the residual networks in Transformers are mathematically equivalent to the Euler solvers for ODEs.
+While Transformers dominate empirically, their theoretical foundations have historically received less focus compared to engineering improvements --- an empirical-first trend common across the broader machine learning community.
+In response, researchers have begun to analyze Transformers more deeply.
+One approach is to view Transformers as deep neural networks and interpret them via mathematical tools.
+For instance, the residual connections within Transformers can be viewed as Euler discretizations of ODEs.
 This equivalence suggests that we can leverage insights from numerical ODE methods to inform model design.
-Another promising avenue of research aims to develop a theoretical understanding of the self-attention mechanism, which distinguishes Transformers from other deep learning models.
-For example, there have been studies on interpreting self-attention and Transformers from machine learning perspectives, such as data compression \citep{yu-etal:2023white}, optimization \citep{li-etal:2022theoretical}, and function approximation \citep{yun-etal:2019transformers}.
-Moreover, Transformers can also be related to formal systems, including Turing machines \citep{perez-etal:2018turing}, counter machines \citep{bhattamishra-etal:2020ability}, regular and context-free languages \citep{hahn-etal:2020theoretical}, Boolean circuits \citep{hao-etal:2022formal,merrill-etal:2022saturated}, programming languages \citep{weiss-etal:2021thinking}, first-order logic \citep{chiang-etal:2023tighter}, and so on.
-These provide tools to study the expressivity of Transformers.
-It is, however, worth noting that, while we can understand Transformers in several different ways, there are no general theories to explain the nature of these models.
-Perhaps this is a challenge for the field of machine learning, and many researchers are working on this issue.
-But it is indeed an important issue, as the development of the theories behind complex neural networks like Transformers can help develop systems with explainable and predictable behaviors.
+Another promising avenue aims to develop a theoretical understanding of the self-attention mechanism, which distinguishes Transformers from earlier deep learning models.
+Studies have interpreted self-attention through various theoretical lenses, including data compression~\citep{yu-etal:2023white}, optimization~\citep{li-etal:2022theoretical}, and function approximation~\citep{yun-etal:2019transformers}.
+Moreover, Transformers can be mapped to formal systems, such as Turing machines~\citep{perez-etal:2018turing}, counter machines~\citep{bhattamishra-etal:2020ability}, regular and context-free languages~\citep{hahn-etal:2020theoretical}, Boolean circuits~\citep{hao-etal:2022formal,merrill-etal:2022saturated}, programming languages~\citep{weiss-etal:2021thinking}, and first-order logic~\citep{chiang-etal:2023tighter}.
+These connections provide theoretical tools to rigorously study the expressivity of Transformers.
+It is worth noting, however, that while we can analyze Transformers through these diverse perspectives, no unified theory yet explains the fundamental nature of these models.
+Addressing this theoretical gap remains a central challenge in the field, yet it is essential for developing complex neural systems with explainable and predictable behaviors.

 \end{itemize}